Super-Manda/Election-Analysis/README.md

-# Election Analysis in Python
+# :us: Election Analysis in Python :us:

 ## Overview of Project
-A Colorado Board of Elections employee initially assigned me this list of tasks in order to complete the election audit of a recent local congressional district election that had collected ballots via mail, punch-card, and electronic means:
+A Colorado Board of Elections employee initially assigned me this list of tasks in order to certify the election results of a recent local congressional district election that had collected ballots via mail (hand-counted), punch-card (machine counted), and electronic (computer counted) means:

 1. Calculate the total number of votes cast;
 2. Get a complete list of candidates who received notes;